-An advanced theology course, this class will require students to attend the annual Samuel D. Proctor Conference.
-The content of the course will be built on conference sessions and speakers, who are among the top African American pastors, preachers, and seminary professors representing a range of denominations, ministries, and theological perspectives.
-Students will discuss how they connect with social ethics and impact the practice of ministry.
+This is an advanced theology course which requires attendance at the annual Samuel Dewitt Proctor Conference.
+Content builds on conference sessions and speakers who are among the top African American pastors, preachers, and seminary professors.
+Students will explore how they connect with social ethics and impact the practice of ministry.